Dogecoinnlp/Crypto-Nlp/README.md

 Data Prepration:
 Run essembled.py in Vectorization folder, change the name of the asset and the time.
 All the data downloaded is saved in the folder.
-The code will auto download posts and embede them into vectors using SBERT
+The code will auto download posts and embede them into vectors using SBERT.
+We didn't download any of the posts or comments into string and save in our computer.
+We thought I will be too big.
+Instead everyday we save them in memory and perform the embedding.
+We just saved all the vectors instead.

 For model evaluation, run model_eval.py in Vectorization folder to test the cosine similarities among different strings, sentences used in evaluation is included in the excel file in the same folder.